vikahlv/Bias/README.md

 	return scalar y_b_x_z1_u = _b[x]
 	end
 ```
-In order to run the simulation, we can vary the input parameters by replacing an input parameter argument i
+In order to run the simulation, we can vary the input parameters (locals above - for example b1) by replacing an input parameter with the argument i and store the average in a postfile (XXX).
 ```
 	tempname memhold
 	postfile `memhold' mean_crude_or_X mean_z1_or_x mean_truth_or_X mean_z0_or_x z_y_effect mean_crude_bias mean_z1_bias using "XXXXXXXXXXXXXXXXXXXXX" , replace